MartinPellizzer/terrawhisper-compiler/articles/allium-sativum/medicine.md

 Garlic (Allium sativum) stands as a potent health ally, presenting diverse preparations to harness its medicinal properties.
 When consumed raw, garlic delivers maximum allicin content, a compound renowned for its antibacterial and antifungal effects.
 Research indicates that raw garlic contains approximately 4.5 milligrams of allicin per gram.
 The crushing or chopping of garlic activates allicin formation, a process optimized by allowing it to sit for a few minutes before cooking.
 Lightly cooking or roasting garlic not only retains its nutritional value but also offers a milder flavor profile.
 Studies show that allicin content is preserved at around 70% when garlic is lightly cooked.

-The following illustration shows the most important preparations of garlic to boost your health.
+The following illustration shows the most important medicinal preparations of garlic.